dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 In the example shown below, objects of the class ``MyObject`` are to be persisted::

- public final class MyObject {
+ public final class MyObject implements Storable {
    final int value;

    /**